 This is how students using Brainscape flashcards can learn up to twice as fast: the content is delivered to them at optimal intervals, and they revisit old material just enough to keep it fresh in their memory.

-In addition, the Brainscape app allows you to sync your flashcards across multiple devices.
-Instead of having to heave NCLEX review books across town (free weight training, anybody?) you can use your smartphone or tablet to quickly revise in those in-between times: while waiting for a bus, or for your partner to finally choose which Netflix show to watch tonight.
+Also, the Brainscape app allows you to sync your flashcards across multiple devices.
+Instead of having to heave NCLEX review books across town (free weight training, anybody?), you can use your smartphone or tablet to quickly revise in those in-between times: while waiting for a bus, or for your partner to finally choose which Netflix show to watch tonight.
 (Our Planet?
 Star Trek?
 The Godfather?)

 You can also use Brainscape to make your own flashcards.
 This is especially useful for those facts that you just won’t stick.
 This is where you can use unusual imagery (you can make flashcards with pictures) or even record audio for word associations to make the knowledge stick.